cjmalloy/jasper/README.md

 ### Build your own client
 Connect to Jasper with a custom client to give users a streamlined user experience (UX).
 Frontend developers can create a bespoke interface without needing to make any server side changes.
-Create custom plugins and templates and ensure data integrity with [JTD](https://jsontypedef.com/docs/jtd-in-5-minutes/) schemas.
-Fork [the reference client](https://github.com/cjmalloy/jasper-ui) or use the [OpenApi docs](https://app.swaggerhub.com/apis/cjmalloy/Jasper) to generate API stubs.
+Create custom plugins and templates and ensure data shape with [JTD](https://jsontypedef.com/docs/jtd-in-5-minutes/) schemas.
+Fork [the reference client](https://github.com/cjmalloy/jasper-ui) or use the [OpenApi docs](https://editor.swagger.io/?url=https://raw.githubusercontent.com/cjmalloy/jasper/refs/heads/master/src/main/resources/swagger/api.yml) to generate API stubs.

 ## Standards
 Jasper is a standard data model and API.
 While JSON is used in this document, Jasper may be generalised